Teefmummy/Shooting-Gallery/project-worksheet.md

 ## Code Snippet

-Use this section to include a brief code snippet of functionality that you are proud of an a brief description.
+Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

+This is a function I used for setting the timer on the page.
+It decriments the timer once every second and calls the displayscreen function for either moving on to the next level or completing the game.
+I am happy with how it works and I feel like it is simple enough to use in later projects.
 ```Javascript
 function setTimer() {
       let time = level.time;// levelTime